What Every Man Should Take Away From #MeToo

 — Jesse T. Smith (@JSmith4Congress) October 17, 2017

-Perhaps that’s why this Facebook post by Toronto-based writer, actor, director, and TV host Nicole Stamp went so viral over the weekend, accruing over 68,000 likes and 70,000 shares in under a week.
-Here are some of the highlights on what every man can learn from the #MeToo movement to help the fight to end sexual harassment.
-And for more gentlemanly inspiration, take notes from David Schwimmer—a true class act.
+Perhaps that’s why this Facebook post by Toronto-based writer, actor, director, and TV host Nicole Stamp went viral last year, accruing over 68,000 likes and 70,000 shares in under a week.
+Here are some of the highlights it contained on what every man can learn from the #MeToo movement to help the fight to end sexual harassment.
+And for more ways to be a gentleman, be sure you know the 17 Worst Things a Man Can Say to a Woman.

 Be brave enough to call out men when you hear them talking about women in demeaning ways.